Miskat362/Data_Structure_Cpp/README.md

 Data Structures and Algorithms (DSA) in C++
 Welcome to the DSA in C++ repository! 🚀 This repository contains a comprehensive collection of Data Structures and Algorithms (DSA) implementations in C++.
-It is designed to help you understand, implement, and enhance your coding skills, especially if you're preparing for coding interviews or competitive programming.
+It is designed to help to understand, implement, and enhance the coding skills, especially if anyone preparing for coding interviews or competitive programming.

 📚 Contents
 The repository covers the following categories: